-While I don’t yet have data to back up my claim, from my clinical experience I see that many of my clients have PTSD-like symptoms from repeated weight loss attempts.
-The desire and effort to be smaller has been experienced as trauma for many.
+In my clinical experience, many of my clients have PTSD-like symptoms from repeated weight loss attempts.
+The desire and effort to be smaller is experienced as trauma for many women over 50.

 What women who struggle to make consistently healthy choices can expect when they try to lose weight over 50

-After walking over 100 women through my proprietary methods first in the Stress Less Weight Mastery and now with my revamped Courage to Trust Method, I see the progression from struggling to make healthy choices to sustained weight loss look like this:
+After walking over 100 women through the Courage to Trust Method, I see the progression from struggling to make healthy choices to sustained weight loss look like this:

 Phase 1: Cultivate the Courage to Trust

-Decades of All or Nothing Dieting can do a number on your nervous system, and the way you think about food and yourself.
-The first step to creating a supportive relationship with food, your body and your health so you can eat with joy instead of eating to seek joy is to cultivate the Courage to Trust.
+The first step to healing your food and body obsession so you can eat with joy instead of eating to seek joy is to cultivate the Courage to Trust.

 Jody illustrates this concept well when she says: